 All companies listed on the Exchange are required to comply with certain corporate governance standards.
-To facilitate reporting of compliance with these ongoing obligations, the Exchange requires that listed companies file an Annual Written Affirmation and CEO Certification each calendar year.
+To facilitate reporting of compliance with these ongoing obligations, the Exchange requires that listed companies file an Annual Written Affirmation each calendar year.
 These forms identify the Exchange's corporate governance rules and ask listed company executives to affirm their compliance.
-The Annual Written Affirmation and CEO Certification are due no later than 30 days after the company's annual shareholders' meeting or, if no annual meeting is held, 30 days after the company's Form 10-K is filed with the SEC.
+For Domestic companies, the Annual Written Affirmation is due no later than 30 days after the company's annual shareholders' meeting or, if no annual meeting is held, 30 days after the company's Form annual report is filed with the SEC.
+Domestic companies are also required to submit an annual CEO certification that confirms compliance with NYSE governance rules.
+FPIs are required to file an affirmation 30 calendar days after the Company's annual report is filed with the SEC.

 In addition, an Interim Written Affirmation must be filed promptly (within five business days) after any triggering event specified on that form.
+Domestic companies are not required to submit an Interim Written Affirmation for changes that occur within 30 days after the annual meeting as these can be included in the Annual Written Affirmation.